Yago/insomnia-plugin-copy-zod/README.md

-# Insomnia - Copy Response to Typescript Types
+# Insomnia - Zod Schema from response

 Add a request action to generate Zod Schema from response and copy it to the clipboard.